Lukas-Netz/se-rwth.github.io/_pages/topics/Agile-MBSE.md

 <img src="{{ '/assets/img/balken.jpg' | relative_url }}" width = "100%" alt=""
 title="Trennlinie">

-## Summary
+## Key Statements

 1. Model-based development becomes interesting, when the model language is the central notation and thus replacing the programming language.
 2. Tooling for MBSE must include code and test generation as well as type and context condition checking already on models.
 These techniques must be quick and thus modular and incremental.
-3. Agile concepts, such as refactoring, evolution, and automatic testing can be established with UML/P.
+3. Agile concepts, especially as refactoring, evolution, and automatic testing can be established with UML/P.
 4. Executable UML/P is an extension of UML with Java, implemented using the MontiCore language workbench.